quetto1/mern-app-school/readme.md

 - **React** for the front-end, bootstrapped with "Create React App".
 - **Express.js** for the server
   - Serves the React app
-  - Provides the JSON API for the React app using http
+  - Provides the JSON API for the React app

 MongoDB is not used in this template but can be easily integrated into the server app.